larsskaret/ais-pipeline/README.md

     - When the script is finished, everything should be ready to run flows from prefect cloud.

     - The data source is updated every day.
 The prefect flow is scheduled to run 06:00 AM (Europe/Paris) every day.
 To save cost, the compute engine is scheduled to wake up at 05:30 AM and shut down at 06:45 AM every day.

+    - If the script fails any of the steps, feel free to run it again, but you should clear all #Automated variables in .env.
+If this doesn't work, try to copy paste one command at the time from the script.

     - **Important** If you run a flow for the same day several times, the BigQuery table will be appended to with the same data.